CivicActions/civicactions.com/src/content/press-pages/how-government-agencies-can-achieve-ato-asap.md

 ---

-CivicActions Director of Federal Strategy Mary Lazerri was interviewed on GovMatters TV to share recommendations on better and faster ways for agencies to achieve the Authority to Operate.
+CivicActions Director of Federal Strategy Mary Lazzeri was interviewed on GovMatters TV to share recommendations on better and faster ways for agencies to achieve the Authority to Operate.